MichelDeudon/formations/content/en/c/desinformation/_index.md

 At the end of this training, participants will be able to {{<hl>}}identify and fight against disinformation{{</hl>}} to {{<hl>}}refocus attention to debate in society{{</hl>}} and {{<hl>}}explain what is invisible pollution{{</hl>}}, the links between AI, energy and climate from scientific articles and evidence.

 {{< callout warning >}}
 March 2023.
-The city of Montpellier prohibits its agents from using artificial intelligence.
+ChatGPT: Why the city of Montpellier prohibits its agents from using artificial intelligence.
 [France-3 Regions](https://france3-regions.francetvinfo.fr/occitanie/herault/montpellier/chatgpt-revolutionnaire-mais-qui-inquiete-pourquoi--2742446.html).
 {{< /callout >}}

 ## Program overview